jfasch/jfasch-home/blog/2020/03/ms-teams-on-linux.rst

 Smooth - except for cornercases like X11 programs which want to share the desktop, apparently.
 For Teams, this means:

+* Teams is obviously an X11 program.
-* The RPM native desktop app crashes hard when you hover over the "share screen" field.
+* The :ref:`native desktop app (the RPM installation)
+  <ms-teams-desktop-app>` crashes hard when you hover over the "share
+  screen" field.
-* The browser app, from the sharer's point of view, appears to share like you tell it to.
+* The :ref:`browser app <ms-teams-browser-app>`, from the sharer's point of view, appears to share like you tell it to.
 Meeting participants only see the mouse on a black screen, no matter what the sharer does.

 So, here's how to make your login screen start an X11 session, rather than a Wayland session.